 A chronology of key events that led to David Cameron’s EU referendum, covering the Greek financial crisis, Christine Lagarde’s revelation about the massive tax avoidance perpetrated by wealthy Greek individuals that instigated Nicholas Sarkozy to combat tax avoidance and evasion, mounting up to the EU Anti Tax Avoidance Directive, and Nigel Farage’s campaign to leave the EU.

 6 October 2009 – George Papandreou became the 182nd Prime Minister of Greece.

 18 October 2009 – George Papandreou’s new socialist government reveals a black hole in government accounts, admitting the budget deficit will be double the previous government’s estimate and will hit 12% of GDP.

-2 May 2010 – Eurozone finance ministers agree to rescue Greece with €110bn (£92bn) in loans over three years.
+2 May 2010 – Eurozone finance ministers agree to rescue Greece with €110bn (£92bn) in loans, extended over a three year period.
 A week later ministers announce a €500bn eurozone rescue fund.

 4 November 2011 – Addressing the need for fiscal stability, at the G20 summit press conference, French President Nicolas Sarkozy declared that they would no longer tolerate tax havens and countries which continue to protect them will be outcasted from the developed economies.